Structured Reporting vs. DICOM Structured Reporting

 A basic example of what a structured format may look like is shown below.
 These structured reports include a header followed by a report title.
 Then it consists of the patient demographic information, pulled from the metadata.
 The text boxes are customizable but can include the 'exam data', 'clinical Information', 'findings', and the 'conclusion'.
 Within this template structure, the results are displayed in a clear and concise manner.
 It is an easier report for patients and referring physicians to look through and understand.

 The Purview platform also features key images, meaning the reports can include the images most pertinent to the findings.

 DICOM Structured Reporting

 When talking to your cloud vendors, they might ask if you use or will require DICOM structured reporting (DICOM SR).
 This style is entirely different from the customizable, templated structured reporting mentioned above.

-DICOM SR is the standard for the exchange of data in the imaging environment.
-In other words, it is accessible within the viewer, not outside of it, and is primarily used internally as opposed to shared out to patients and other physicians.
-The information in DICOM SR includes structured data or clinical observations, along with the patient information.
+DICOM SR is the standard for data exchange in the imaging environment.
+In other words, it is accessible within the viewer, not outside of it, and is primarily used internally as opposed to shared with patients and other physicians.
+The information in DICOM SR includes structured data, clinical observations, and patient information.
 It is still a standardized report containing pertinent patient information, however, it is only accessible within the viewer.

 In order to operate within the imaging infrastructures and toolkits, DICOM SR is constrained by templates and SOP Classes to improve interoperability.
 If this is a feature you are interested in or that your practice requires, make sure to check in with your cloud vendor.
 DICOM SR will often be accessible in a similar way as the video below, note that it lives inside the viewer and contains a structured report of the patient.